FAQ2025-08-07T12:38:44+01:00

 If you are within our local delivery range then it’s always best to order from the local products.

 On a busy day, we can deliver the equivalent of 30 Single Loads of Kiln Dried Logs and all of our deliveries are geographically paired together.
 Because of this, we do have a 24-hour cancellation policy on our deliveries to allow us time to try and schedule another delivery in.
-Any cancellations or re-delivery requests made with less than 24 hours’ notice to the delivery date can incur a re-delivery charge of £25.00.
+Any cancellations or re-delivery requests made with less than 24 hours’ notice to the delivery date can incur a re-delivery charge of £25.00 including VAT.
+Alternatively, our drivers do carry tarpaulins with them which are available to purchase.

 It is slightly harder to give you a timed window for your delivery, but with our local loads, we can try to narrow this down to an AM or PM delivery slot.
 We can also ask our delivery drivers to give you a call when they are on their way with your order.